Let’s say there is a very simple login screen with an input field for the name and a button to submit.

-With this mobile action, your mobile device can toggle light.
+With this mobile action, your mobile device can switch on/off the camera light.

 This mobile action will trigger a native notification on the mobile operating system (android/ios).

 This mobile action will show a native toast, with a constant or by using the input mapping.
 You can specify the duration how long the toast should be displayed (Short or Long) and the position (Top, Center or Bottom).